iagocanalejas/retrocache/README.md

     For see default values in this caches take a look at [RetroCache](retrocache/src/main/java/com/andiag/retrocache/cache/RetroCache.java)

     **Important**
     - APP_VERSION is a static integer.
-When APP_VERSION changes all caches are automatically cleared.
-It's recommended to use BuildConfig.VERSION_CODE as BuildConfig.VERSION_CODE
+When APP_VERSION changes the cache is automatically cleared.
+It's recommended to use BuildConfig.VERSION_CODE as APP_VERSION

 3. Add the cache to your Retrofit service.